LPM CLI

 lpm migrate --rollback

-Restores backups from the previous migration run and removes LPM files created by that run.
+Restores backups from the previous migration run and removes LPM CLI files created by that run.
 Safe to run repeatedly.

 See also